COOK’S CERTIFICATE IN FOOD & WINE

 Do you spend your days reviewing recipe after recipe?
 Devouring episodes of Bake Off and Masterchef?
 And dreaming of what culinary creation you can whip up in the kitchen?
-Our professional cooking course is for you!
-You’ll spend six whole weeks blissing out on pasta, pancakes, poultry, puddings, puff pastry, pickles, preserves and more.
+Then our professional cooking course is for you!
+During the course, you’ll spend six whole weeks blissing out on pasta, pancakes, poultry, puddings, puff pastry, pickles, preserves and more.
 After which you will graduate with both the confidence and competence to embrace the next step in your culinary journey.

 As a leading cooking school in London, we have all the tools, tips and tricks to provide comprehensive culinary training.
 As well as the priceless experience to equip you with skills and knowledge that will last a lifetime.
 Students leave us with a Level 3 Certificate from OCN London, and a WSET Level 2 qualification in wine.
 And, crucially, the confidence to take steps towards a career in food, to become a professional chef or simply a brilliant home cook.

 Having just completed this course I cannot recommend it enough – the school is amazing and the teachers quite brilliant.
 Knowledgeable, patient, enthusiastic, insightful and inspiring – you can even do a wine course alongside.
 Make the time to do it! – Georgia

 Who is this cooking course suitable for?

 This London-based cooking course is suitable for anyone with an interest in cooking.
 For anyone who wants to develop their existing skills and repertoire or gain professional chef training.
-The intensive structure will equip you with the knowledge, skills, expertise and confidence to follow your food dreams.
+Moreover, the intensive structure will equip you with the knowledge, skills, expertise and confidence to follow your food dreams.
 Whether this be in catering, yacht or chalet cooking or professional kitchens.

 What you’ll learn from the cooking course